apache/cloudstack-docs-install/source/building_from_source.rst

 ---------------------

 In addition to the bootstrap dependencies, you'll also need to install several other dependencies.
-Note that we recommend using Maven 3, which is not currently available in 12.04.1 LTS.
-So, you'll also need to add a PPA repository that includes Maven 3.
-After running the command ``add-apt-repository``, you will be prompted to continue and a GPG key will be added.
+Note that we recommend using Maven 3.

 .. sourcecode:: bash

    $ sudo apt-get update
    $ sudo apt-get install python-software-properties
-   $ sudo add-apt-repository ppa:natecarlson/maven3
    $ sudo apt-get update
-   $ sudo apt-get install ant debhelper openjdk-7-jdk tomcat6 libws-commons-util-java genisoimage python-mysqldb libcommons-codec-java libcommons-httpclient-java liblog4j1.2-java maven3
+   $ sudo apt-get install ant debhelper openjdk-7-jdk tomcat6 libws-commons-util-java genisoimage python-mysqldb libcommons-codec-java libcommons-httpclient-java liblog4j1.2-java maven

 While we have defined, and you have presumably already installed the bootstrap prerequisites, there are a number of build time prerequisites